Currently employed as the Executive Director of SMART Recovery Australia. Ryan commenced this role in November 2013.

 He has been on numerous Boards and committees, recently having been a member NSW Suicide Prevention Ministerial Advisory Committee and the National Suicide Prevention Working Group, Australian Government, volunteer Director on the Independent Community Living Australia Board (supports people with mental and intellectual disabilities with supported accommodation), where he was the Chair of the Clinical Governance Working Group, as well as the co-Chair of the Strategic Planning sub-committee of the NSW Gay and Lesbian Rights Lobby Board.

-Ryan has a post graduate Certificate in Community Management and Not-for-Profit Management.
+Ryan has a Post Graduate Diploma in Not-for-Profit and Social Enterprise Management.
 He is currently studying part-time towards a Master of Not-for-Profit and Social Enterprise Management at the University of Technology, Sydney.